Intervention/docs/image/v3/getting-started/formats.md

 - Encoded Intervention Image (`Intervention\Image\EncodedImage`)
 - Driver-specific image (instance of `GDImage` or `Imagick`)

-**Please note that not all image formats are always included in the PHP image extensions.
-It is therefore possible, that the GD library is installed but is built without Jpeg support or Imagick is available without Webp support for example.**

 ### Check the Support for Image Formats

 > public DriverInterface::supports(string|Format|FileExtension|MediaType $identifier): bool

-This method can be used to find out during runtime whether a specific format is supported.
-It checks whether the desired format is supported by the respective driver and whether the underlying extension was built with the corresponding support and returns `true` if both conditions apply.
+This method can be used during runtime to find out whether a specific format is supported.
+It checks if the desired format is supported by the current driver and if the underlying extension has been built with the necessary support, returning `true` if both conditions are met.

 #### Parameters